jundalisay/superb/content/en/research/mohammad/quran/sura-003e.md

 {{< s v="157" >}} If you are killed in the cause of Allah, to Allah you will be gathered up. <!-- —forgiveness and mercy from Allah are better than what they hoard. -->

-159. It is by of grace from Allah that you were gentle with them.
+{{< s v="159">}}  It is by of grace from Allah that you were gentle with them.
 Had you been harsh, hard-hearted, they would have dispersed from around you.
 So pardon them, and ask forgiveness for them, and consult them in the conduct of affairs.

 When you make a decision, put your trust in Allah.